Alarming rise of ISIS in South linked to seeds of radicalisation sown in Kerala 30 years ago

 The quick spread of the ideology and the high number of recruits from Kerala into the ISIS and groups such as the Base Movement are a big concern for the security agencies.

-Data available until June 15 2019 suggests that there were 98 Indians with the Khorasan in Afghanistan of which 58 were from Kerala.
-Of the total number of Muslim recruits who joined the ISIS, 39 are from Kannur.
+Data available until June 15, 2019, suggests that there were 98 Indians with the Khorasan in Afghanistan of which 58 were from Kerala.
+Of the total number of Muslim recruits who joined ISIS, 39, are from Kannur.

 Other problem areas in Kerala are Kasargod, Kozhikode, Palakkad, Ernakulam, Palakkad and Thrissur.
 These are effects of the seeds of radicalisation being sown in Kerala for a long time, the effects of which are being witnessed in the rest of South India as well.